Two-stage Estimation for Causal Inference Involving a Semi-continuous Exposure

-The consistency of the causal effect estimators introduced above relies on correct specification of the PS models. \cite{akkaya2021propensity} derive the explicit form of the possibly biased estimator obtained by PS regression adjustment based on a possibly misspecified PS model for a semi-continuous exposure in one stage.
-Here we derive limiting values under misspecified propensity scores for the two-stage approach with PS regression adjustment in both stages.
+The consistency of the causal estimators introduced above depends on the correct specification of the PS models used in the two-stage procedure.
+The explicit form of the possibly biased estimator obtained by PS regression adjustment based on a possibly misspecified PS model for a semi-continuous exposure under a one-stage framework is derived \citep{akkaya2021propensity}.
+Here we derive limiting values under misspecified PSs for the two-stage approach introduced in Section \ref{sec3} with PS regression adjustment in both stages.